adakeefer/crawler/.notes/meeting_notes.md

 - Consider adding monitoring for lifecycle management operations
 - Add more comprehensive error handling
 - Consider adding rollback functionality for failed operations

+## 2024-06-07: MongoDB Script Debugging and Fixes

+### Completed Tasks
+- Tested and debugged MongoDB initialization and verification scripts
+- Fixed index creation to only pass expireAfterSeconds if present
+- Converted index fields to PyMongo format for creation and verification
+- Patched verification to match MongoDB index naming convention
+- Used Docker Compose credentials for authentication
+- Confirmed collections and indexes are created and verified as expected

+### Technical Decisions
+- Did not attempt to add TTL to _id index (MongoDB does not allow it)
+- Verification script now robust to default _id index

+### Notes
+- Scripts now robust and ready for further development